Your Guide to Applying

 *Applications are due by 11:59 p.m.
 EST.

-Submit original or certified copies only.
+NYU accepts the submission of original/certified copies or unofficial copies.
 A certified copy has an original signature of the registrar or other designated school official, or the institution's seal.
 Include an official English translation if the document isn't in English.
 A school official or a translation agency accredited in the country of the educational institution can issue the translation.
-NYU wil only make exceptions for documents in Mandarin Chinese submitted to NYU Shanghai.
+Unofficial documents can be used for application review.
+If a student is offered admission and chooses to enroll, official documents must be sent.

 You can send documents you don’t submit through the Common Application: